 Stanley especially enjoys spending time outside.
 “The gardens here are beautiful.
 I love being outside.
 The other Sunday we had my whole family out there and sat under the umbrellas.
 It was very nice,” he says as Paula agrees.
 Stanley has four children, five grandchildren, and four great grandchildren, all of whom are very happy he’s living at Artman.
 “We do a family Zoom meeting twice a week.
 My dad uses his computer and hooks it up to the TV so he can see all of us on the big screen,” says Paula.
 “And I have a printer here too so I can print out pictures of my grandkids and great-grandchildren,” adds Stanley.

 Getting to know Stanley…

 Stanley’s experience with computers extends far beyond hosting family Zooms each week.
 In fact, Stanley has been studying and teaching computers for years.
 His first introduction to computers was in 1963 when he was obtaining his Master’s degree in Education from the University of Pennsylvania.
 “They had a computer lab where they built the IBM 1620, which is one of the most elementary computers.
 We would work on that and that’s where I really got interested in learning more about them,” Stanley says.

 Stanley served in World War II.
 He worked as a science teacher in the Philadelphia School District for 37 years until his retirement.
 While there, he successfully obtained a donation of 11 computers and established a computer lab for his students.
 “What made me really happy about being a teacher was when my students would visit me after they graduated.
 They’d often come to me with their computer problems though,” he laughs.

 Stanley was also the Regional Director of the Pennsylvania Junior Academy of Science.
-When he wasn’t teaching, Stanley would experiment with computers at home for hours and his three sons would join in.
+When he wasn’t teaching and helping students, Stanley would experiment with computers at home for hours and his three sons would join in.
 “In the summers he brought computers home from school and installed them in our garage.
 When the garage door was open, neighborhood kids were invited to learn,” Paula reminisces.